 You can gradually reduce the size of your taxable estate by making gifts during your lifetime.
 The rules surrounding these are complex, however, and not all gifts will reduce inheritance tax in all circumstances.

 You can gift up to £3,000 in a single tax year, and carry forward unused exemptions from the previous year.
-This means you can gift up to £6,000 (or £12,000 as a married couple) and your beneficiaries won’t have to pay inheritance tax on it.
+This means you can gift up to £6,000 (or £12,000 as a married couple) every two years and your beneficiaries won’t have to pay inheritance tax on it.